Jeniferever

 Jeniferever is a band from Uppsala, Sweden formed in 1996.
 Their music could be described as ambient indie rock or post-rock; it is slow-paced, melodic, and frequently building to an orchestral-like climax.
 Their sound has been compared to bands such as The Appleseed Cast and Sigur Rós.
 Their name is derived from a 1989 Smashing Pumpkins song of the same name.

 They released a four track EP Iris on the Big Scary Monsters Recording Company label.
 Their debut full-length record Choose a Bright Morning was released on Drowned in Sound Recordings and was later re-released through Monotreme Records.
 Their second album Spring Tides was released on Monotreme Records in 2009.
 The band released its third album Silesia on 11 April 2011.
 A track from Silesia, "Waifs & Strays", was released for free download in January 2011.
-The band have not officially announced that they have disbanded, but have been on a long-term hiatus since 2012.
+The band have not officially announced that they have disbanded, but have been on a long-term hiatus since 2012, moving on to form another band, Ştiu Nu Ştiu.